 How Was the Entertainment?

 The Disney themed live productions were very good.
 Their performers are super talented and the stage production was just like any big-ticket event in a land-based theater.
-There were no shortage of props, effects, and other fun surprises.
+There was no shortage of props, effects, and other fun surprises.
 The only miss was, as you’d guess, the magician.
 Cruise ships just can’t seem to figure this one out – magicians are by and large pretty lame.
 We’d rather see the Blue Man Group!

 As a full-time worker bee with little time to get out and do fun stuff like catch Marvel movies, this cruise came to the rescue.
 In addition to the performance theater, the ship had a full-fledged movie theater!
-On rotation were a collection of current release films including Avengers End-Game and Captain Marvel.
+On rotation was a collection of current release films including Avengers End-Game and Captain Marvel.
 One day, the kiddos saw Dumbo with Grandma and Grandpa, and another day, this old man saw Captain Marvel.

 Remember how I said Disney does all the little things right?
 There are old-school refreshment stands just outside the theaters.
 The smell of popcorn alone was a nice touch.